JohnFerrancol/homepage/README.md

 ## Learning Points

+- Learnt to use Advanced CSS concepts like Transitions, Transitions and Keyframes
+- Learnt the important of Web Acessbility by using semantic HTML in webpages
 - Learnt to use media queries in CSS to help make web designs for various screen sizes
 - Learnt to make responsive images and ways to achieve natural responsiveness